ReneCarraz/PPP-Disruption-Divergence/README.md

-# Mind the Gap: Disruption Divergence in Patent-Paper Pairs
+# Disruption Is Not Intrinsic: Evidence from Patent–Paper Pairs

 This project builds a compact patent-paper-pair feature dataset for studying how scientific research and patented technology diverge.